Bethe states on a quantum computer: success probability and correlation functions

 The probability that all the ancillary qubits are in the state $|0\ldots 0\rangle$, and that the Bethe state $| \tilde{\phi} \rangle$ has therefore been successfully prepared, is $|\alpha|^{2}$.
 Since all the Bethe roots $\{ k_{i} \}$ are real, $(j,l)^{*} = (l,j)$.
 Hence, the success probability is given by

-We observe that the wavefunction corresponding to the unnormalized state $|\phi\rangle$ \eqref{phi} also has the form \eqref{wavefunction}, but with $A_{I} \ne 1$, and with $A_{P}$ the same (up to an irrelevant phase) as in \cite{Gaudin:1981cyg}.
+We observe that the Bethe wavefunction corresponding to the unnormalized state $|\phi\rangle$ \eqref{phi} is normalized in the same way as in \cite{Gaudin:1981cyg}.
+(Indeed, $|\phi\rangle$ also has the form \eqref{wavefunction}, but with $A_{I} \ne 1$, and with $A_{P}$ the same (up to an irrelevant phase) as in \cite{Gaudin:1981cyg}.)
 The squared norm $\langle \phi | \phi \rangle$ is therefore given by \cite{Gaudin:1981cyg}\footnote{There is an extra factor $N!$ (corresponding to $M!$ in our notation) in Eq.
 (24) of \cite{Gaudin:1981cyg} that is absent in our conventions.}

 where $G$ is the so-called Gaudin matrix, which is an $M \times M$ matrix whose components are given by